| name | grill-me |

 - Challenge contradictions.

-- Explore edge cases, failure modes, misuse, second-order effects, rollout, migration, backward compatibility, support burden, observability, and maintenance.
+- Explore edge cases, failure modes, misuse, abuse, second-order effects, rollout, migration, backward compatibility, support burden, observability, rollback, and maintenance.

 -